squidfunk/mkdocs-material/docs/extensions/pymdown.md

 The PyMdown Extensions package adds a shorthand to enable all of the included extensions that provide the GFM experience.
-However, usage of the shorthand is discouraged, because some extensions are not supported, as the Material theme uses the counterparts included in the standard Markdown library.
+However, usage of the shorthand is discouraged, because some extensions are not supported, as the Material theme uses some incompatible extensions included in the standard Markdown library.

 #### BetterEm